Kurt Hahn: Philosophy

 Hahn's educational philosophy was based on respect for adolescents, whom he believed to possess an innate decency and moral sense, but who were, he believed, corrupted by society as they aged.
 He believed that education could prevent this corruption, if students were given opportunities for personal leadership and to see the results of their own actions.
 This is one reason for the focus on outdoor adventure in his philosophy.
-Hahn relied here on Dr. Bernhard Zimmermann, the former Director of the Göttingen University Physical Education Department, who had to leave Germany in 1938 as he did not want to divorce his Jewish wife.
+Hahn relied here on Bernhard Zimmermann, the former Director of the Göttingen University Physical Education Department, who had to leave Germany in 1938 as he did not want to divorce his Jewish wife.
 Hahn's educational thinking was crystallised by World War I, which he viewed as proof of the corruption of society and a promise of later doom if people, Europeans particularly, could not be taught differently.
 At the Schule Schloss Salem, in addition to acting as headmaster, he taught history, politics, ancient Greek, Shakespeare, and Schiller.
 He was deeply influenced by Plato's thought.

 Gordonstoun is based less on Eton than on Salem.
 Hahn's prefects are called colour bearers, and traditionally they are promoted according to Hahn's values: concern and compassion for others, the willingness to accept responsibility, and concern and tenacity in pursuit of the truth.
 Punishment of any kind is viewed as a last resort.
 According to the German educational Michael Knoll, "education for democracy" was at the core of Hahn's educational philosophy.

 Hahn also emphasised what he called "Samaritan service", having students give service to others.
 He formulated this as focusing on finding Christian purpose in life.
 His former pupil, Golo Mann, later described him as a "Christian gentleman."
-Hahn's ideas were also adopted — through the efforts of Alec Peterson, who previously worked under Hahn at the newly founded Atlantic College in the 1960s — by the International Baccalaureate program and thus secularised.
+Hahn's ideas were also adopted – through the efforts of Alec Peterson, who previously worked under Hahn at the newly founded Atlantic College in the 1960s – by the International Baccalaureate program and thus secularised.